 The crested blue myrtle cactus, or crested blue candle cactus, is a variant or mutated form of Myrtillocactus Geometrizans.

 The plant has a unique crested fan-like shape instead of its typical columnar growth.
 This unusual and rare variation, characterized by its wavy growth, is a favorite in the cactus and succulent community.

 The columnar candelabra cactus produces small creamy or greenish-white flowers in spring after it has grown to about 2’ feet in height.

-While the flower color is initially white it later changes to dark red.
+While the blue candle cactus flower color is initially white, it later changes to a dark red bloom.

-The flowers of Myrtillocactus geometrizans are fragrant and attract pollinators.
+The showy greenish-white flowers of Myrtillocactus geometrizans are fragrant and attract pollinators.

 Flowering is followed by the production of small dark purple berry-like oblong fruits, which resemble the fruit of Vaccinium myrtillus, called whortleberry or bilberry.

 Myrtillocactus geometrizans’ common names, whortleberry cactus, and bilberry cactus, are based on this resemblance.

 The fruit, known as garambullo, has a sweet flavor and is edible.